Business Metrics¶

 Next steps¶

-- Learn about Semantic Models that provide the measures, segments, and joins metrics build on
+- Learn about Semantic Models: the source of measures, segments, and joins that metrics build on.

 - See the Semantics Overview for the complete picture